xPuls3/racing-review/README.md

 There is no real racing mode, mostly only freeform sandbox.

 Input handling is very poor until properly configured.
-Physics and car handling is great until downforce is added.
+Physics and car handling is great until downforce is required.

 Downforce simulation is poor.